bertdv/mlss-2026/Software installation.md

 ## 3️⃣ That's it
 Because Pluto has a built-in package manager, this is all you need to do for now. 🌟 When you open a lecture or assignment, Pluto will automatically make sure that the right packages are installed.
 When a package has not been used for a while, Julia will automatically delete it.

+# How to open an assignment
+First, you need to **copy the URL** of the assignment file.
+This is a github URL, and it should end in `.jl`.

+Next, start Pluto, following the instructions above.
+You should now see the [Pluto main menu](https://plutojl.org/en/docs/launch-pluto/#main-menu).
+Now you can **paste the URL** in the textbox, and press Enter or click the "Open" button.